anismegdiche/metal-server/docs/documentation/config-yml.md

 - `asc` for ascending
 - `desc` for descending

-If sorting order is not provided, ascending will be used
+If sorting order is not provided, ascending order will be used

 **Example**